anordal/shellharden/README.md

     cargo install shellharden

-For those allergic to building from source, a few precompiled binaries are also available in the [releases](https://github.com/anordal/shellharden/releases).
+For convenience, a few precompiled binaries are also available in the [releases](https://github.com/anordal/shellharden/releases).

 Build from source
 -----------------